 Trinidad and Tobago comprises two islands in the Lesser Antilles, just off the north-eastern coast of Venezuela.
-The Islands share maritime borders with Barbados, Guyana and Venezuela.
+The Islands share maritime borders with Barbados, Grenada, Guyana and Venezuela.

 Trinidad and Tobago achieved full independence from the United Kingdom in 1962 and subsequently joined the Commonwealth and the United Nations.
 In 1967, Trinidad and Tobago became the first Commonwealth country to join the Organization of American States.
 In 1976, a republican constitution was adopted, replacing the Queen as Head of State with a president elected by the parliament.